-Founded in 1965, the Arboretum includes approximately 50 acres that feature shrubs, trees, herb beds, rhododendrons, a confier collection, and bulb and perennial beds.
-The greenhouses are currently used for educational programs.
-In 2016 the greenhouse collections will be expanded to include tropical plants.
-Guided tours are available during special events, but individuals are welcome to visit and enjoy a self-guided tour at their own pace.
+Founded in 1965, by Mr. E. J. Grassmann, Lockerly Arboretum boasts 50 acres of shrubs, trees, rhododendrons, a conifer collection, and an extensive camellia collection.
+The greenhouses are used for educational programs and in 2016, one greenhouse was expanded to include tropical plants.
+The grounds are free and open to the public Monday-Friday from 8:30-4:30 and Saturdays from 9:00-1:00pm.
+Individuals are welcome to visit and enjoy a self-guided tour at their own pace.

-The gardens at Lockerly Arboretum and Rose Hill are open to the public Monday-Friday from 8:30-4:30.
-July through Labor Day the Arboretum is closed on the weekends.
 Visitors can walk the trails, bring a picnic lunch to enjoy at the tables near the pond, watch birds and wildlife, and explore the mansion.
-There is no charge to visit the gardens.
-Self-guided Rose Hill tours are $3.00 for adults and $1.00 for children.
-Veterans may tour the house at no cost during regular hours.
-Coordinated group tour pricing is available, please call for rates.
+Self-guided Rose Hill tours are $3.00 for adults and $1.00 for children and free for veterans.
+Coordinated group tour pricing is available; please call for rates.
 All dogs must be kept on a leash and owners are asked to clean up after their pets.